MicrosoftDocs/win32/desktop-src/dedup/msft-dedupvolumestatus.md

 Access type: Read-only
 </dt> </dl>

 The ratio of deduplication saved space to the logical size of all of the files on the volume and is expressed in percentage.
-Note that this number will remain steady as users delete files from, or add new files to, the volume—until you run an optimization job or execute the [**Update**](msft-dedupvolumestatus-update.md) method.
+Note that this number will remain steady as users delete files from, or add new files to, the volume until you run an optimization job or execute the [**Update**](msft-dedupvolumestatus-update.md) method.
 This number is most accurate after an optimization job runs or the **Update** method is executed.

 </dd> <dt>